ayush003/Animal-Classifier/README.md

 A sequential CNN trained to classify images as cats or dogs with a test set accuracy of 85%.

-# Dataset Used : Kaggle Cats and Dogs Dataset.
+## Dataset Used : Kaggle Cats and Dogs Dataset.
 Link : https://www.kaggle.com/c/dogs-vs-cats/data

+## Library Used : Tensorflow, Keras.